dmbarbour/glas/docs/GlasDesign.md

 ## Semantics Overview

-A Glas program is represented by a *structured*, directed graph with labeled edges.
-Evaluation rewrites this graph.
-There are two primary rewrite rules: *application* and *unification*.
+A Glas program is a pure function represented by a structured, directed graph with labeled edges.
+Evaluation rewrites this graph, using two primary rewrite rules: *unification* and *application*.

 *Application* is the basis for computation.
 A function is applied to a node, called the applicand.
 Parameters and results are represented as labeled edges.
 For example, if we apply a `multiply` function to a node, it may read edges `arg1 -> 6` and `arg2 -> 7` then write edge `result -> 42`.
 Glas defines a usable set of primitive functions and terminal values.

 *Unification* is the basis for dataflow.
 Unification merges two nodes.
 For example, the node at `result` may be unified with the argument of another applied function.
 For terminal types, such as numbers or functions, Glas enforces a single-assignment semantics.
 For inner nodes, unification implicitly propagates over outbound edges with matching labels.
+Logically, a node has all labels, but unused labels aren't shown.

-*Structure* is the basis for interfaces.
-Glas restricts graph structure to simplify syntax, composition, extension, modularity, visualization, direct manipulation, and other convenient features.
-There are many entangled concerns, so the constraints are described in later sections.
+Glas restricts the structure of the graph to simplify syntax, composition, extension, visualization, and other features.
+There are many entangled concerns with this aspect, so it is detailed in later sections.

 ## Effects Model

 Glas programs are pure functions.
-To produce effects, output must be interpreted by an external agent, and input must be fed back into the computation.
-Glas unification semantics make this easy: we can model an unbounded list of request-response pairs.
-The agent would simply read a request, perform effects as needed, write the response, repeat.
+To produce effects, output must be interpreted by external agents, and input fed back into the computation.
+Fortunately, unification-based dataflow makes this interface easy.
+For example, a program can directly output a stream of request-response pairs.
+Responses, when written into the stream, would reach the correct location within the computation.

-In practice, the 'external agent' will usually be specified by annotations or compiler flags, then installed by the compiler.
-One advantage of compiling the agent directly into the program is that we can fuse the agent loop into the computation, saving a context switch.

-Initial effects models will likely involve translating requests to C FFI calls.
-However, Glas is not tied to a specific effects model.
-We could design alternative models based on repeating transactions or specific to web-applications or so on.
+A Glas compiler will integrate a simple effects interpreter, parameterized by annotations or compiler flags.
+At this layer, the effects models will be designed for wide utility, performance, and ease of implementation.
+For example, requests might be translated to C calls based on a declarative FFI description, and the compiler could inline the calls based on static analysis of dataflow.

+Effects also need attention within the program.
+Without implicit parameters, threading the tail of a request-response stream through a program too easily becomes a chore.
+And we'll generally want to abstract over the stream, to support application-layer effects.

 ## Modules and Binaries

-A Glas program may contain references to external modules and binaries.
-A module is a function defined in another file.
-Binary references enable programs to integrate ad-hoc data without relying on the effects model or fighting with Glas syntax.
+Glas programs may contain references to external modules and binary data.

-During development, references will be symbolic, corresponding to file-paths or a package system.
-However, for compilation or distribution, we will 'freeze' references by transitively rewriting symbolic references to content-addressed secure hashes.
-We can also annotate each frozen reference with relative file path to support a subsequent 'thaw' operation.

-Content-addressed dependencies greatly simplifies problems related to versioning, structure sharing, incremental processing, work sharing via proxy compiler, and distributed computing.
-Further, the same model of content-addressed code and data can be leveraged as a form of virtual memory.

-Module abstract types will be supported via *existential types*.
+During development, these references will be symbolic, corresponding to file-paths.
+This allows for conventional file-based development environments.

+Before compilation or package distribution, Glas systems will 'freeze' references via transitive rewrite to content-addressed secure-hashes.
+The modules and binaries are copied into a content-addressed storage space.
+Use of content-addressed references simplifies concurrent versions, configuration management, incremental compilation, separate compilation, distributed computing, and many related features.

+Frozen modules should include annotations to support a 'thaw' operation, which reverses freeze.

-In practice, Glas modules should have relatively shallow dependencies, favoring parameterization of modules.
-This is partially encouraged by use of existential types: different instances of the same module will result in incompatible existential types.
+In practice, Glas modules should have shallow dependencies.
+Modules are functions, and may instead be parameterized with their dependencies.
+The same module instantiated twice will have incompatible existential types.
+External references should be isolated to aggregator modules where feasible.

-## Type System

-Glas will emphasize static analysis.

-Code reuse requires *universal types*.
-Implementation hiding modularity requires *existential types*.
-Unification with single-assignment is very expressive, but requires *session types* and *linear types*.
-These are the initial targets.

-Beyond the basics, support for embedded DSLs benefits greatly from *GADTs*.
-To support real-time systems, I'd be interested in typed termination, performance, and allocation behaviors.
-We may also benefit from *dependent types* and more ad-hoc approaches to model checking for mission-critical systems.

-However, Glas does not have a semantic dependency on the type system.
-For example, there are no type-indexed generics, no built-in `typeof` function.
-Further, content-addressed Glas modules are naturally white-box.
-Under these conditions, it is quite feasible for Glas to start with simple types and advance iteratively.

-With advanced static analysis, type inference is infeasible.
-Glas will heavily use annotations to support its type systems.
+Favored hash: [BLAKE2b](https://blake2.net/), 512-bit, encoded as 128 base-16 characters with alphabet `bcdfghjkmnlpqrst`.
+Hashes are not normally seen while editing, so we don't compromise length.
+The base-16 consonant encoding will resist accidental spelling of offensive words.

+Security Note: Content-address can be understood as an object capability for lookup, and it should be protected.
+To resist time-leaks, content-address should not directly be used as a lookup key.
+However, preserving a few bytes is convenient for manual lookup when debugging.
+I propose to use `take(8,content-address) + take((KeyLen - 8),hash(content-address))` as a lookup key.

 ## Annotations

 Glas models 'annotations' as special functions with identity semantics.
-Annotations use a distinct symbol such as `#author` or `#origin`.
-Annotations influence static safety analysis, performance optimizations, program visualization, automatic testing, debugger output, and etc..
-However, annotations may not affect observable behavior within the program.
+Annotations use a distinct symbol prefix such as `#author` or `#origin` or `#type`.
+Annotations may influence static safety analysis, performance optimizations, program visualization, automatic testing, debugger output, and etc..
+However, annotations shall not affect observable behavior within the program.

+## Records and Variants

+Records in Glas can be modeled by an inner node.
+Each label serves as a field.
+To update a record requires a primitive function that computes a record the same as the original except at one label.
+Update naturally includes erasure: to erase a label, update to a fresh node.

+Variants in Glas can be modeled as specialized, dependently-typed pairs: an inner node has a special edge to indicate the choice of label, then the second label depends on the choice.
+We can use variants as a proxy to working with labels.

+Variants can records are normally typed based on their structure.
+But with suitable type annotations, it is feasible to support GADTs, where we type a structure based on its interpretation.

+Note: Glas cannot meaningfully 'copy' nodes.
+No shallow copy, no deep copy.
+Due to unification semantics, a copy would be equivalent to the original because we would also copying all 'unused' edges.

+## First-Class Codebase

+## Loops

+## Failure and Error Handling

 ## Tacit Programming

-## Unification Variables
+Why not lambdas?
+(E.g. with `$` refs to public node).

 ## (Topics)

+* Syntax
+* Concurrency, KPNs
 * Projectional Editing
 * Embedded DSLs and GADTs
 * Direct Manipulation
 * Reactive Streams
+* Type System Details

+## Type System

+Glas will heavily emphasize static analysis.
+Glas must support universal types, existential types, row-polymorphic types, multi-party session types, and linear types.
+Beyond these, desiderata include dependent types, exception types, performance and allocation types, and general model checking.

+Advanced types cannot be fully inferred.
+Type annotations are required.

+Glas does not have any semantic dependency on the type system: no type-indexed generics, no `typeof`.
+Thus, types primarily support safety and performance.

 ## ....

-Glas restricts the structure of this graph in order to simplify syntax, composition, visualization, and other features.
-Thus,

- in order to simplify various features.

- the structure of this graph in order to simplify a wide variety of features.

-visualization

-constrains the structure of this graph in order to simplify syntax, visualization, and other features.

-The Glas graph structure is very tree-like.
-A function has a private 'root' node, with a special edge to a public node.
-When applied, the function's public node is unified with the applicand.
-Thus, besides labeled out

- with a special edge to a  node.
-When unif

-Unification is the basis for dataflow.
-Unification merges two nodes.
-For inner nodes, unification implicitly propagates for matching labels.
-For terminal nodes, Glas enforces a single-assignment semantics, i.e. it would be a type error for `result` to be written twice, even with the same value.
-But we could unify `result` with an unassigned `arg` to another applied function.

-Unification of inner nodes can model deferred and bi-directional dataflows.
-For example, we can directly model a list of request-response elements: one function adds requests to the end of the list then reads responses, while another loop reads requests from the head of the list then writes responses.
-Effectively, this would model coroutines that rendezvous on the list.

-Defined functions have a clear boundary and a tree-like structure, with a private root node for intermediate computations, and a public node for all input and output parameters.
-When applied, the function subgraph is copied, then the public node of the copy is unified with the applicand.
-Unification enables further evaluation.

-Glas programs modules represent functions.

-A Glas program is a structured graph describing a function.

- structured graph

-are relatively awkward for representing interactive computations, deterministic concurrency (such as Kahn Process Networks), structure sharing, and partial evaluations.

-Glas solves these problems by taking confluent graph rewriting as an alternative basis for functional programming.
-The graph structure can represent sharing.
-Unification is good for partial evaluation, interaction, and deterministic concurrency.

-Further, I'm interested in .
-Today, every user-interface is a walled garden, difficult to compose or integrate, with many hand-written layers of indirection to the program logic.
-Ideally, we could automatically produce a good user interface from an interface type and a few style annotations.
-But lambdas and combinators are unsuitable for direct manipulation due to how they partition inputs from outputs, and the unstable structure over incremental evaluations.

-Glas supports direct manipulation

-Another interest is computing at large scales (distributed computing) and small scales (embedded real-time or FPGA targets).

-by rejecting lambda calculus and combinatory logic.
-Instead, Glas is based on confluent graph rewriting, with rules for unification and application.

-Evaluation destabilizes user input.

-Elements are being replaced or renamed during evaluation.

- This instability hinders treating the f

- and tend to separate inputs and outputs spatially.  elements being replaced or renamed during evaluation.
-This instability hinders a lot of external tooling lambdas are unstable due to su

-Glas is based instead on graph rewriting via unification and application.

-A Glas program is a structured graph with labeled, directed edges.
-There ar

-Another interest is distributed computing.
-For computing at large scales, structure sharing is

-## Programs as Stable, Structured Graphs